Aisa

 Every FI student and teacher has an account on this computer.
 The computer is the primary student server, which can be accessed via SSH or also via Mosh.

-, just like on the other stations in the computer lab and classrooms.
-Thus, no matter where the user sits, they always have the same home directory.
+Users mount the home directory from the repository home.fi.muni.cz, just like on the other stations in the computer lab and classrooms.
+Thus, no matter where a user sits, he always has the same home directory.

-Please keep in mind that this is a shared machine and is not designed for heavy computing.
+Please keep in mind that this is a shared machine and is not intended for heavy computing.
 See running calculations for more info.

 Any user can receive email on Aise.
 It also runs the student and faculty web servers, as well as POP3 and IMAP4 servers.